Arts and Humanities FAQs

 CAN I ENTER THE COMPETITION IF I HAVE A PREVIOUS AWARD FROM THE OFFICE OF THE VCRGE THAT I HAVE NOT YET SPENT (START-UP, RETENTION, ROMNES/KELLETT/NAMED PROF) OR A VILAS AWARD?

-The Research Committee typically does not support Fall Research Competition requests made by faculty who have a substantial balance (more than 25% of the original award) in an existing start-up, retention, Named Award, or Vilas account unless they have well-formulated plans for spending those balances down within a limited time period.
+The Research Committee typically does not support Fall Research Competition requests made by faculty who have a substantial balance (more than 25% of the original award) in an existing start-up, retention, Named Award, or Vilas account unless they have specific and realistic plans for spending those balances down within a limited time period.
 The committee will evaluate the feasibility of the spend-down plan.
-If you are a new faculty member who started after July 1, 2021, please contact Associate Vice Chancellor Florence Hsia (florence.hsia@wisc.edu) to discuss whether you should apply to this year’s competition.
+At its discretion, the committee may review the status of start-up funding before activating an award.
+If you are a new faculty member who started after July 1, 2025, please contact Associate Vice Chancellor Florence Hsia (florence.hsia@wisc.edu) to discuss whether you should apply to this year’s competition.

 Faculty in the first or second year of a Vilas Associate Award should not apply to the Fall Research Competition for salary support; in extraordinary cases, applications for a graduate PA or RA will be considered.